 Asian Pacific Community Counseling (APCC) serves the mental health needs of Sacramento County’s diverse Asian and Pacific Islander (API) communities.
-The organization, through its workforce of 40 regular and contract positions, delivers culturally and linguistically appropriate services to non-English or limited English speaking clients through several, established programs.
+The organization, through its workforce of employees and contract positions, delivers culturally and linguistically appropriate services to non-English or limited English speaking clients through several, established programs.

 The Transcultural Wellness Center

-The Transcultural Wellness Center (TWC) is APCC’s largest program.
-The TWC is an outpatient mental health service program designed to provide a full range of coordinated therapeutic and support services for all ages, including children, transitional age youth, and older adults, with a special emphasis on the Asian and Pacific Islander language and cultural groups in Sacramento County (i.e., Cambodian, Chinese, Fijian, Filipino, Hawaiian, Hmong, Japanese, Korean, Laotian, Mien, Samoan, Tongan, and Vietnamese).
+The Transcultural Wellness Center (TWC) is APCC’s largest program and is funded by the Sacramento County Division of Behavioral Health Services.
+The TWC is an outpatient mental health service program designed to provide a full range of coordinated therapeutic and support services for all ages, including children, transitional age youth, adults, and older adults, with a special emphasis on the Asian and Pacific Islander language and cultural groups in Sacramento County (i.e., Cambodian, Cantonese, Fijian, Filipino, Hindi, Hmong, Indonesian, Korean, Laotian, Mandarin, Mien, Punjabi, Spanish, Thai, and Vietnamese).
 The focal population includes adults with serious and persistent mental illness and children and youth with a serious emotional disturbance.
 This population includes Medi-Cal beneficiaries, as well as uninsured/under-insured people who do not qualify for Medi-Cal nor have private insurance.

 - Culturally and linguistically appropriate mental health assessment and treatment provided by a multidisciplinary team